stetre/moonlibs/README.md

 $ sudo apt install libassimp-dev      # needed only by MoonAssimp
 $ sudo apt install libfreetype6-dev   # needed only by MoonFreeType
 $ sudo apt install libsndfile1-dev    # needed only by MoonSndFile
+$ sudo apt install libopenal-dev      # needed only by MoonAL
 $ sudo apt install libjack-jackd2-dev # needed only by LuaJack
 ```
 ##### Running the examples